 In 2019, the Group's sales volumes grew by 6% to close at 36 million litres (2018:34 million) despite the economy growing at 5.7%.
-This growth came despite the slow-down in construction activities in the individual home builders and infrastructure segments, the prolonged rains which created un-favourable weather conditions for construction activities and businesses continued to face liquidity challenges in the market which affected the uptake of our goods.
+This was on account of slow-down in construction activities in the individual home builders and infrastructure segments, the prolonged rains which created un-favourable weather conditions for construction activities and businesses continued to face liquidity challenges in the market which affected the uptake of our goods.